gtempesta/modern-javascript-for-dinosaurs/README.md

-# Tutorial of "Modern JavaScript Explained For Dinosaurs"
+# Tutorial from "Modern JavaScript Explained For Dinosaurs"
 Code from the tutorial "Modern JavaScript Explained For Dinosaurs" by [Peter Jang](https://twitter.com/peterxjang), explaining how the JavaScript code for the modern web is built.